Some Commonly Asked Questions About Whole Grains

 - What health benefits do whole grains offer?

-- Eating whole grains can provide you with reduction of risk from a number of serious health conditions.
+- Eating whole grains can provide you with protection from a number of serious health conditions.
 Whole grains are linked to a lower risk of heart disease, certain cancers, a better chance for maintaining a healthy body weight, and keeping your digestive system regular.

 - I'm following a low carbohydrate diet, so I shouldn't eat whole grains, right?

 - Whether you are following a low carbohydrate diet or not, you should make sure that your diet includes foods containing whole grain, fiber, and rich sources of complex carbohydrates.
-In fact, eating a fiber-rich diet helps promote satiety and may assist with weight loss and management when part of diet with appropriate caloric balance.
+In fact, eating a fiber rich diet may help promote satiety and can help assist with weight loss and management when part of diet with appropriate caloric balance.

 - Grains are starchy, so they will make me gain weight.

 - Grains, as part of a well-balanced eating plan will not make you gain weight.
-In fact, studies have shown that oatmeal makes people feel fuller than a number of other breakfast foods.
-Being satisfied can come in handy when you're trying to watch your weight.
+In fact, studies suggest that oatmeal may make people feel fuller than a number of other breakfast foods.
+Feeling satisfied can come in handy when you're trying to watch your weight.

 - How can I tell the difference between whole grain and refined grain breads and cereals?

-- Whole grain breads and cereals will contain ingredients such as 100% whole wheat, oats, brown or wild rice, as the first ingredient on the nutrition label.
+- Whole grain products including breads and cereals will typically contain ingredients such as 100% whole wheat, oats, brown or wild rice, as the first ingredient on the nutrition label.
 Products labeled as 100% wheat or multi-grain do not necessarily contain the whole grain, however.